refresh-bio/MKMC/README.md

  - `--on UINT:POSITIVE [512]` - number of output files, reduce carefully
  - `-b` - turn off transformation of k-mers into canonical form
  - `--ci UINT:POSITIVE [1]` - exclude k-mers occurring less than specified number of times (if k-mer occurs less than --ci times in a sample, it gets counter 0, but for this sample only)
- - `--cx UINT:POSITIVE [4000000000]` - exclude counting k-mers occurring more of than specified number of times (if k-mer occurs more than --cx times in a sample, it gets counter 0, but for this sample only)
+ - `--cx UINT:POSITIVE [4000000000]` - exclude counting k-mers occurring more than specified number of times (if k-mer occurs more than --cx times in a sample, it gets counter 0, but for this sample only)
  - `--cs UINT:UINT in [2 - 4294967295] [65535]` - maximal value of a counter
  - `--wrk UINT [4]` - number of parallel k-mer counting tasks
  - `-t UINT [no. of logic CPU cores]` - number of threads